-Retinopathy of prematurity (ROP), also known as retrolental fibroplasia or Terry’s syndrome, is an eye disease caused by the abnormal growth of retinal blood vessels in premature babies.
-Birth before 31 weeks of gestation and birth weight less than 1500g, especially less than 1250g, may increase the likelihood of ROP.
-Although this may affect both eyes (bilateral) in most babies, severe ROP in one eye is occasionally seen.
+Retinopathy of prematurity (ROP), also referred to as retrolental fibroplasia or Terry’s syndrome, is an eye disease in premature babies.
+It is caused by the abnormal growth of retinal blood vessels.
+When babies are born before 31 weeks of gestation and have a birth weight less than 1500g, they may be at risk of developing ROP.

-Read this post to know about the stages, causes, signs, diagnosis, complications, and treatments of ROP in babies.
+Read this post to understand more about the stages of ROP in babies and its causes, diagnosis, complications, and treatment options.

 Stages Of ROP